likhit99/teched2025-AD168/README.md

 ## Exercises

-Provide the exercise content here directly in README.md using [markdown](https://guides.github.com/features/mastering-markdown/) and linking to the specific exercise pages, below is an example.

 - [Joule For Developers/Generative AI Exercise](exercises/ex0/)
 - [Process Variants Exercise](exercises/ex1/)
 - [Deploy and Run Process(Variants)](exercises/ex2/)

-**OR** Link to the Tutorial Navigator for example...

 Start the exercises [here](exercises/ex0).